I'm a member

 Spinal Cord Stimulation (SCS) for the Treatment of Intractable Angina Pectoris is addressed in a separate policy.

 Deep Brain Stimulation of the thalamus as a treatment of tremor is addressed in a separate policy.

 Spinal cord stimulation may be considered medically necessary for the treatment of severe and chronic pain of the trunk or limbs that is refractory to all other pain therapies, when performed according to policy guidelines.

-Spinal cord stimulation is considered investigational in all other situations including but not limited to treatment of critical limb ischemia as a technique to forestall amputation, treatment for refractory angina pectoris and treatment of cancer-related pain.
+Spinal cord stimulation is considered investigational in all other situations including but not limited to treatment of critical limb ischemia as a technique to forestall amputation and treatment of refractory angina pectoris, heart failure, and cancer-related pain.

 Federal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

 Patient selection focuses on determining whether or not the patient is refractory to other types of treatment.
 The following considerations may apply.

 Investigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.